theneva/dissertation/src/discussion.md

 src/tables/evaluation-scripted-automated-deployment.md
 ```

-Applying the framework to this scripted automated deployment strategy… TODO
+Applying the framework to this scripted automated deployment strategy shows that the second revision of the framework is directly applicable to evaluating the scripted automated deployment configuration.
+Thus, the framework is not modified further in this chapter.

+Importantly, this applicability may be a result of similar execution environments.
+A container-based deployment system such as Docker^[https://www.docker.com] powered by a platform such as Deis^[http://deis.io] could yield very different results.
+The same applies to strategies involving deployment to cloud-based _Platform as a Service_ provider such as Heroku.
+These are potential areas of further research.

 ## The final framework